yulonglim/tp/docs/DeveloperGuide.md

 Extensions:

 * 1a.
+Class name is not provided.
+    * 1a1.
+TeachBook shows an error message.

+      Use case ends.

+* 1b.
 The specified class does not exist.
-    * 1a1.
+    * 1b1.
 TeachBook shows an error message.

       Use case ends.